blacksenator/fbcallrouter/README.md

 <img align="right" src="assets/washing.png"/>

-The programm is trying to identify spam calls.
+The program is trying to identify spam calls.
 So it is listen to the FRITZ!Box callmonitor and does several wash cycles to figure out whether it is spam or not.

 ## Release note